rhughes490/rhughes490/README.md

 This is where you'll find all my open source stuff.

-At the moment I'm learning software development at Codeclan
+Graduate of Professional Software Development at Codeclan.

+Currently studying Undergraduate Advanced Diploma in IT System Analysis and Design at Oxford University.

-I'm learning JavaScript, Java, Ruby and Python.
+Proficient in JavaScript, Java, Ruby and Python.

 Contact me at email@ronanhugh.es